-In just a few short months, telemedicine has exploded in popularity.
+In just a few short months, telehealth statistics show that telemedicine has exploded in popularity.
 What was previously considered a fringe service (that was rarely covered by insurance) is now seen as a safe, convenient way to meet with providers and quickly get the care you need.

 Get tips on how to stay healthy, safe and sane during the novel coronavirus pandemic.

 Still, if you've yet to have a virtual visit yourself, you probably have some questions about how the whole process works.
 Here's a closer look at what telemedicine is and how it works, when it's a good option, how to make your appointment and what you need to do to prepare.

 Put simply, telemedicine uses technology to practice medicine at a distance instead of in person.
 It usually involves meeting with a health care provider through live video chats, or in some cases, a phone appointment.